biemster/rpi4_alpine_netboot/README.md

 `adduser <USERNAME>`

-and remove the local script service from the defrault user level:
+and remove the local script service from the default user level:

 ```
 rc-update del local default